 Foodies of the internet,

-And please be advised this is not your traditional vegan cheesecake - there will be no use of cashews, no blended tofu, no store bought faux vegan cream cheeses, and most importantly, no need to freeze before enjoying.
+And please be advised this is not your common vegan cheesecake - there will be no use of cashews, no blended tofu, no store-bought faux vegan cream cheeses, and most importantly, no need to freeze before enjoying...

 So what ingredients *are* we using:

 The filling is where the magic happens.
-The following ingredients join together to form a magical, creamy, slightly acidic but still sweet filling that resembles very closely the cheesecakes of my childhood.
+The following ingredients join together to form a magical, creamy, slightly acidic but still sweet filling.

 - coconut flour